samueldsingh/data-engineering/sql/introduction.md

 6. IBM Db2: Db2 is a family of data management products developed by IBM.
 It is known for its integration with IBM's mainframe systems and is used in enterprise-level applications.

 These examples represent a small subset of the many database management systems available, each with its own strengths and best-suited use cases.
 The choice of a particular DBMS or RDBMS depends on the specific requirements of the application, the complexity of data, scalability needs, and other factors.

+## 3. Explain what are ACID properties
+ACID properties are a set of four key characteristics that ensure the reliability and consistency of transactions in a database system.
+These properties are essential for maintaining data integrity and providing a robust environment for data management.
+The term "ACID" stands for Atomicity, Consistency, Isolation, and Durability.
+Let's explore each of these properties in detail:

+1. Atomicity:
+Atomicity ensures that a transaction is treated as a single, indivisible unit of work.
+It means that either all the operations within a transaction are successfully completed, or none of them are.
+If any part of the transaction fails, the entire transaction is rolled back, and the database is left unchanged.
+This property ensures that the database remains in a consistent state, and partial updates are not allowed.

+2. Consistency:
+Consistency guarantees that a transaction brings the database from one consistent state to another consistent state.
+In other words, the database must adhere to a set of predefined rules or constraints before and after a transaction.
+If a transaction violates any of these rules, the entire transaction is rolled back, and the database remains unchanged.
+Consistency ensures that data remains accurate and valid throughout the transaction.

+3. Isolation:
+Isolation ensures that concurrent transactions are executed independently of each other.
+It prevents interference between transactions and ensures that each transaction sees the database in a consistent state.
+Transactions are executed as if they were the only ones running on the system, even when multiple transactions are happening simultaneously.
+This property prevents issues like data corruption and ensures data integrity even in a multi-user environment.

+4. Durability:
+Durability guarantees that once a transaction is committed, its effects are permanent and will survive any subsequent system failures, such as power outages or crashes.
+The changes made by a committed transaction are stored in non-volatile memory (usually disk storage) and remain in the database even in the event of a system failure.
+This property ensures that data is not lost, providing a high level of reliability and recoverability.

+The ACID properties are crucial for maintaining data integrity, consistency, and reliability in database management systems.
+These properties ensure that transactions are executed reliably and that the database remains in a consistent and accurate state even in the presence of failures or concurrent access by multiple users.